 The 2020 IEEE International Symposium on Power Line Communications and its Applications (IEEE ISPLC) is the 24rd symposium dedicated to scientific and technical advances in the field of communications over power lines.
-The event is sponsored by IEEE Communications Society (IEEE ComSoc).
-It will be hold in Málaga, the capital of the Coast of the Sun (Spain), between 31rd March and 3th April, 2020 (Thuesday to Friday).
+The event is sponsored by IEEE Communications Society and will be held in Málaga, the capital of Costa del Sol (Spain).

-An important novelty of this edition is that contributions can be submitted to any of the following four types of sessions (more details here):
+An important novelty of this edition is that contributions can be submitted to any of the following four types of sessions: Regular technical, Dissemination, Industrial & standardization, Recent results (more details here).

 Traditionally, one of the main features of ISPLC is strong participation of the industry, bringing together researchers, practitioners and users of PLC technologies.
-The symposium will include a series of industry speeches, experts’ panel talks, as well as keynote speeches about the following topics: routing procedures for PLC, information theoretic aspects of communications over PLC channels, and a perspective of PLC after 20 years.
-They will be given by the following distinguished speakers:
+The symposium will include a series of industry speeches, experts’ panel talks, as well as keynotes given by the following distinguished speakers: